I am Malala by Malala Yousafzai

 When the Taliban took control of the Swat Valley in Pakistan, one girl spoke out.
 Malala Yousafzai refused to be silenced and fought for her right to an education.On Tuesday, October 9, 2012, when she was fifteen, she almost paid the ultimate price.
 She was shot in the head at point-blank range while riding the bus home from school, and few expected her to survive.Instead, Malala‘s miraculous recovery has taken her on an extraordinary journey from a remote valley in northern Pakistan to the halls of the United Nations in New York.
 At sixteen, she has become a global symbol of peaceful protest and the youngest nominee ever for the Nobel Peace Prize.I AM MALALA is the remarkable tale of a family uprooted by global terrorism, of the fight for girls’ education, of a father who, himself a school owner, championed and encouraged his daughter to write and attend school, and of brave parents who have a fierce love for their daughter in a society that prizes sons.I AM MALALA will make you believe in the power of one person’s voice to inspire change in the world.

 Book Discussion meets Wednesday, February 4th at 2PM in the Library’s Bell Art Room.

-Can’t make it to the discussion?
-Join in at our GoodReads page.
+Can’t make it to the meeting?
+Join the discussion online through our GoodReads page.

 The Winona Public Library hosts an adult book discussion on the first Wednesday of each month at 2:00 p.m.
 The discussion is held in the Bell Art Room on the second floor of the library and is open to the public.
 There is no need to sign up.
 Please feel free to call the Reference Desk at 452-4860 to request a copy of the book through our interlibrary loan service.